Meet the AutismTN Team!

-Babs Tierno, M.Ed. – Executive Director
+Jessica Moore – Executive Director

-Amy Correia - Executive & Program Assistant
+Amy Correia - Executive Assistant

-Kathleen Ferrelli, MS, CCC-SLP - Program Assistant
+Kathleen Ferrelli, MS, CCC-SLP - Teen & Adult Program Manager

 Kathleen is originally from the eastern shore of Fairhope, Alabama.
-She has a bachelor's degree in Communicative Disorders from the University of Alabama and a master's degree in Communication Sciences and Disorders from Georgia Southern University.
-Kathleen has spent the last two years as a Speech-Language Pathologist in Williamson County Schools and at the Tennessee Rehabilitation Center.
+She has a Bachelor's degree in Communicative Disorders from the University of Alabama and a Master's degree in Communication Sciences and Disorders from Georgia Southern University.
+Kathleen spent the last two years as a Speech-Language Pathologist in Williamson County Schools and at the Tennessee Rehabilitation Center.
 She currently works at a private practice in Cookeville, TN.
-She connected with Autism Tennessee in the fall of 2019 as a facilitator for the Autism Tennessee Connect Group.
+She connected with Autism Tennessee in the fall of 2019 as a facilitator for the Autism Tennessee Connect group.
 Kathleen loves working in the fulfilling field of speech-language pathology because she gets to work in diverse age groups and with a variety of disabilities and disorders.
 Working in this diverse field motivates Kathleen to make a difference in multiple aspects of her patients’ and patients' families lives.
 Kathleen enjoys watching old films, gardening, and hiking.
-Kathleen currently lives in TN with her husband and puppy.
+Kathleen currently lives in Tennessee with her husband and puppy.

 Crystal Miller - HELPline Advocate